-Sunscreen, hats and sunglasses are essential for long days in the sun.
-Lightweight shorts, comfortable shoes, and white t-shirts help as well.
-Fanny packs will help keep you organized while keeping your hands free.
+Sunscreen, hats, and sunglasses are essential for long days in the sun.
+Lightweight shorts, comfortable shoes, and white T-shirts help as well.
+Belt bags and fanny packs will help keep you organized while keeping your hands free.

-Extra items that may be helpful include note cards on a spiral ring, chalk for marking placement, balm for chapped lips, extra instrumental supplies and a poncho (they can’t all be sunny days!).
+Extra items that may be helpful include note cards on a spiral ring, chalk for marking placement, balm for chapped lips, extra instrumental supplies, and a poncho (they can’t all be sunny days!).

-A good night’s sleep is vital to making it through the long and strenuous days.
-This really shouldn’t be a problem, though, as odds are good your freshman will fall into bed!
+A good night’s sleep is vital to making it through long and strenuous days.
+This really shouldn’t be a problem, though, as the odds are good your freshman will fall into bed!